TypeScript Declarations

 }

-Bunup leverages TypeScript’s new modern isolatedDeclarations feature to generate declaration files.
-This approach enforces strict discipline in your type exports—only well-defined, explicit types reach your public API.
-You get bulletproof type safety, fast declarations, and clear interfaces your users will love.
-It’s like a TypeScript guardian angel for your library’s public surface!
+Bunup leverages TypeScript's new modern isolatedDeclarations feature (which is specially built for library authors) to generate declaration files quickly.
+This approach enforces discipline and hygiene in your type exports, ensuring only well-defined, explicit types reach your public API.
+It's like a TypeScript guardian angel for your library's public surface!

 Basic